nafisdev/nafisdev.github.io/_posts/2022-03-22-elasticsearch.md

 keywords: ""
 ---

-We have a playground for you [tgifplayground](http://20.106.20.226:9200/).

 ## Whats hidden

+All enterprise application are just a wrapper service that gets evolved gradually , but underneath there lies basic functions.
+Here, I'll start with a simple DSA question where we add sentences and search it by some input words.

-There are lots of tutorial for elasticsearch online, but here we'll proceed the engineer way.
-ElasticSearch is a documented oriented database similar to other mainstream no-sql dbs.
-The crux algorithm is [InvertedIndex](https://www.geeksforgeeks.org/inverted-index/) and the elasticsearch uses [ApacheLucene](https://lucene.apache.org/)
+The algorithm that we are using is exploits the concept called [InvertedIndex](https://www.geeksforgeeks.org/inverted-index/) and the elasticsearch uses [ApacheLucene](https://lucene.apache.org/)
 The following code gives a gist the undergoing logic.

 ```cs
 #include <bits/stdc++.h>